benjaminsainz/ECAC-S/README.md

 ECAC-S is available in this repository in a Python implementation.

 # Algorithm hyper-parameters
 ``X``: DataFrame containing the dataset attributes with no header.
-Each row must belong to one object each column represents a feature.
+Each row must belong to one object and each column represents a feature.
 ``n_clusters``: integer with the number of required clusters.
 ``data``: a string with the name of the dataset used for printing the algorithm initialization and exporting the results.
 ``pop_size`` (default = 200): population size that is carried along the evolutionary process.